 A 1940 Time cover story on vaudevillian Mikey Rooney deemed him "Hollywood's No. 1 box office bait … not Clark Gable, Errol Flynn or Tyrone Power, but a rope-haired, kazoo-voiced kid with a comic-strip face."
 Yes, in 1939, 1940, and 1941, Rooney was the biggest box office star in the world; in fact, per the Time story, in 1939 alone the actor brought in some $30 million (more than $549 million in today's terms).

 1941: Joe DiMaggio

-In 1941, baseball player Joe DiMaggio accomplished one of the greatest sports feats of all time: a successful 56-game hitting streak.
+In 1941, baseball player Joe DiMaggio accomplished one of the greatest sports feats of all time: a 56-game hitting streak.
 The New York Yankee was later inducted into the Hall of Fame, with the first line of his Cooperstown plaque paying homage to his iconic streak, which is still a record to this day.

 1942: Bing Crosby

-In 1942, Bing Crosby crooned the ever-popular Christmas song "White Christmas" in his movie Holiday Inn and it quickly rose to No. 1 on the Billboard charts.
+In 1942, Bing Crosby crooned the ever-popular holiday song "White Christmas" in his movie Holiday Inn and it quickly rose to No. 1 on the Billboard charts.
 Since then, the record has sold more than 50 million copies globally, making it one of the best-selling singles of all time.

 1943: James Cagney